xaptum/hss/README.md

-This repository contains the host side of the Xaptum TCP Proxy and implementation of the Socket Control Module (SCM).
-Specific information on the protocol can be found in `SCM_protocol.pdf`.
+# Socket Control Module

+This repository contains the SCM specification as well as Xaptums host-side implementation.

+See `SCM_protocol.pdf` for more information.